How to Become a Chess Grandmaster - Is it Easy?

 I’ll show you.

 This is my analysis of JUST ONE variation: French Defense, Winawer variation.
-And on my computer I have a few hundreds of analyses like this.
+And on my computer I have a few hundreds of analysis like this.

 Well, now you think: “Wow?!
 It’s a lot of work?!”